Erencan Yardımcı

-Erencan Yardımcı (born 4 February 2002) is a Turkish professional footballer who plays as a forward for German club Eintracht Braunschweig on loan from TSG Hoffenheim.
+Erencan Yardımcı (born 4 February 2002) is a Turkish professional footballer who plays as a forward for German club 1.
+FC Kaiserslautern on loan from TSG Hoffenheim.

 Club career

 In July 2019, Yardımcı signed his first professional contract with Galatasaray.
 He made his professional debut for Galatasaray in a 1–1 UEFA Champions League tie with Club Brugge on 26 November 2019.

 He transferred to Eyüpspor in 2021, and helped them get promoted into the TFF First League for the 2020–21 season.
 He joined Alanyaspor on loan in the Süper Lig for the second half of the 2021–22 season starting 6 January 2022.

 On 31 August 2024, Yardımcı signed with TSG Hoffenheim in Germany and was immediately loaned to Austrian club Sturm Graz.
 On 3 January 2025, Hoffenheim terminated the loan early.
 On 19 July 2025, he moved on a new loan to Eintracht Braunschweig in 2.
 Bundesliga.
+On 18 July 2026, Yardımcı was loaned by 1.
+FC Kaiserslautern.

 International career

 Yardımcı is a youth international for Turkey, having played for the Turkey U17s and U18s.